HiroKws/syncle/readme.md

 Laravel 4 Arisan deploy command by using execute a command line.

-This is still alpha version, not tested well yet.
+This is beta version, not tested well yet.

 ~~~~
 php artisan syncle